vertexproject/synapse/docs/synapse/glossary.rst

 Entity Resolution
 -----------------

-Entity resolution is the process of reviewing references or records and determining whether those records refer to the same real-world entity.
+Entity resolution is the process of determining whether different records or sets of data refer to the same real-world entity.

 A number of data model elements in Synapse are designed to support entity resolution.
 For example: